Maybe because I didn't light it till two o'clock, but whatever.

 They're creating an image of the people who play this game, and they're doing it eagerly.

-You got an owner who's a racist because of the name of his team.
+You got an owner who's a racist because of the name of his team, and he won't change and make the media happy there.

 And even after they get the name changed, then they're going to go after the Cleveland Indians and the Atlanta Braves.

-They don't let go of this stuff.
+They don't let go of this stuff on this spousal abuse business.

 They're never going to let this go.